 - Measures to be adopted to meet the conditions of this consent to ensure that blast vibrations for both development and production blasts are minimised to the greatest extent practicable, including; - i.
 Description of the blast design criteria and blast design review procedures.
 All blasts shall be designed to a 95% level of confidence to achieve the vibration levels specified in Condition 8 and the requirements of Condition 9a). - ii.
 The numbers, times (generally around shift changeovers), duration of blast events, and in general terms the coordination of development and production blasts into one blast event and steps to minimise the duration of blast events. - iii.
 Procedures to be adopted where vibration levels approach the maximum permitted levels and mitigation actions to be implemented in the event of an exceedance of the limits stated in Condition 8. - iv.
-The methods and procedures to be adopted to enable the separate recording and reporting of development and slot / production blasting. - v.
-The methods and procedures to be adopted in deploying the roving monitor(s), data usage from the roving monitors, and identifying circumstances where vibration monitoring within structures shall be considered.
-Any monitoring undertaken in these circumstances is deemed not to be compliance monitoring. - b.
+The methods and procedures to be adopted to enable the separate recording and reporting of development and slot / production blasting.

+- v.
+The methods and procedures to be adopted in deploying the roving monitor(s), data usage from theroving monitors, procedures for converting a roving monitor location to a fixed monitoring location, and identifying circumstances where vibration monitoring within structures shall be considered.
+Any monitoring undertaken in these circumstances by roving monitors or within structures is deemed notto be compliance monitoring. - vi.
+The methods and procedures for identifying and addressing anomalous vibration results recorded at any monitored site, including sites monitored with roving monitors. - b.
 Further detail on the Amenity Effect Programme as required under Condition 9b). - c.
 The location of fixed monitoring locations to be established in accordance with Condition 12d). - d.
 Records to be kept, including blast design data.